raxvan/process-thread/README.md

 Portable asynchronous process creation queue with streamed output (stdout,stderr).
 For each queue, processes are started in order, one at a time (first one need to exit for the next one to start).

+For python3.8+ both both streams (stdout and stderr) are streamable using asyncio.
+For python versions below 3.8

 ### Dependencies:

 - python3.8+ (because of this: https://bugs.python.org/issue35621)